FBI arrests Massachusetts Air National Guard member in leak of classified Pentagon documents | CBC News

 FBI arrests Massachusetts Air National Guard member in leak of classified Pentagon documents

-Jack Teixeira, 21, is suspected of leading chat group where documents were posted
+Jack Teixeira, 21, suspected of leading chat group where documents were posted

 A Massachusetts Air National Guard member who emerged as a main person of interest in the disclosure of highly classified military documents on the war in Ukraine was taken into custody on Thursday by federal agents, U.S. Attorney General Merrick Garland announced.